ycpcs/cs482-spring2021-RT/index.md

 -->

-* **Apr 14** &mdash; **The Engineering and Computer Science Rollout for the Radio Telescope Project** is scheduled for Friday, 4-30-21, from 5:00 t0 7:00 via Zoom.
+* **Apr 14** &mdash; **The Engineering and Computer Science Rollout for the Radio Telescope Project** is scheduled for Friday, 4-30-21, from 5:00 to 7:00 via Zoom.
 There will be some additional effort and coordination with the Engineering Capstone team in order to present the entire Radio Telescope project at that time.

 * **Mar 21** &mdash; Milestone 3 presentation/demo on Wednesday, 4-28-21, during normal class time via Zoom.